 On June 28, 2017, the Partnership executed a definitive agreement to acquire producing and nonproducing mineral and royalty interests located in Glasscock, Howard, Martin, Midland, Reagan and Upton Counties, Texas.
-The properties consist of 1,850 net royalty acres across 22,400 gross surface acres.
-Approximately 75% of the total net royalty acres are located in the northwestern quarter of Reagan County and substantially overlap with the Partnership's existing position.

 The transaction was consummated on June 30, 2017 and was structured as a non-taxable contribution and exchange.
-At the closing, in addition to conveying their interests to the Partnership, the contributing parties delivered funds in an amount equal to their cash receipts during the period from April 1, 2017 through June 30, 2017 and attributable to production on the subject properties on or after September 1, 2016, amounting to approximately \$614,000, and the Partnership issued an aggregate of 1,604,343 common units of the Partnership to the contributing parties.
+At the closing, in addition to conveying their interests to the Partnership, the contributing parties delivered funds in an amount equal to their cash receipts during the period from April 1, 2017 through June 30, 2017 and attributable to production on the subject properties on or after September 1, 2016, amounting to approximately \$0.6 million, and the Partnership issued an aggregate of 1,604,343 common units of the Partnership to the contributing parties.